Ian-Tseng/performance-evaluation-model/README.md

 ### Idea
 ```
-1. This is a system that execute performace evaluation automatically.
+1. This is a deep learning model that learn from the pre-scored answer data sets to predict performance score.
-2. Learn a evaluation pattern from teacher and train with LSTM.
+2. The basic idea is the model learn the logical pattern of pre-scored answer data sets from teacher.
-3. Use the model to predict and evaluation the answer of students in same question.
+3. Use the model to predict and evaluation the answers from students which can replace the teacher.

 ```